maemreyo/glean-vault/glean/99_Tools/backups/20251219_165324_1b8b0f_The giant heat pumps designed to warm whole districts.md

 The minimum planned capacity of the network is 12MW.
 It [[20_Vocabulary/will|will]] feature three 4MW air-to-water heat pumps, with the first unit due to become operational in 2028.

-Keith [[20_Vocabulary/apron|Baker]] at Glasgow Caledonian University, who researches district heating systems, says the UK has opportunities to make more of this technology.
+Keith Baker at Glasgow Caledonian University, who researches district heating systems, says the UK has opportunities to make more of this technology.
 Water in disused mines, which maintains a relatively stable temperature, [is beginning to supply](https://www.bbc.co.uk/news/articles/c2lk1y582r0o) larger heat pumps here, for example.

 Post-industrial and rural areas where there is adequate space to install heat pumps and heat storage tanks are "the sweet spots", he says.